Pend Oreille Valley Railroad: History

 The line was built by the Idaho and Washington Northern Railroad between 1907 and 1911.
 The Chicago, Milwaukee, St. Paul and Pacific Railroad (MILW) acquired the line in 1916.

 The MILW entered financial difficulty in the 1970s and the Newport - Metaline Falls section was sold to Port of Pend Oreille following the company's downsizing.
 The Port of Pend Oreille established the Pend Oreille Valley Railroad and contracted railroad holding company Kyle Railways to manage the POVA.
 Freight service began on October 1, 1979, and the Port of Pend Oreille took over the POVA's management from Kyle Railways in 1984.
-The Newport - Dover section was acquired from BNSF on March 3, 1998.
+On March 3, 1998, the Newport - Dover section was acquired from BNSF, along with 7 miles of trackage rights between Dover and the interchange yard at North Sandpoint.